Bundy standoff: Senators

 Republican Senator Dean Heller of Nevada said of the Bundy supporters, "These people are patriots."
 Heller made that statement during the same television interview in which Senator Harry Reid described the Bundy supporters as "domestic terrorists."
 Heller also complained of federal actions during the standoff, saying, "I told him [BLM Director Neil Kornze] very clearly that law-abiding Nevadans must not be penalized by an over-reaching BLM."
 After the resolution he stated, "emotions and tensions are still near the boiling point."
 Later on he said that Bundy should pay the BLM the more than $1 million in grazing fees owed to the agency.

-After the BLM left the area for safety concerns, Nevada's senior U.S. Senator and then Senate Majority Leader Harry Reid said, "Well, it's not over.
-We can't have an American people that violate the law and then just walk away from it.
+After the BLM left the area for safety concerns, Nevada's senior US Senator and then Senate Majority Leader Harry Reid stated, "We can't have an American people that violate the law and then just walk away from it.
 So it's not over."
-Reid also referred to the militia supporting Bundy as "domestic terrorists."

 Congressional representatives

 Republican Representative Chris Stewart (R-Utah) decried the BLM and other agencies for staffing their departments with what he called "paramilitary units" and "SWAT team[s]."
 However, the BLM does not have a SWAT team, according to The Salt Lake Tribune, which editorialized that Stewart's views "may be one of the worst ideas in the history of bad ideas."
 In response, a BLM agency's spokeswoman said that the BLM doesn't have any SWAT or tactical teams.
 An Interior Department representative said that the BLM "had law enforcement personnel present to provide safety for their employees and the public."

 On April 19, 2014, Texas Republican Steve Stockman sent a letter to President Barack Obama, Department of the Interior Secretary Sally Jewell, and BLM Director Neil Kornze, stating that the BLM was overreaching its law enforcement authority with what he called a "paramilitary raid."

-In a July 20, 2014 column in The Washington Post titled "Nevada: Burned by the Rants of Hotheads'", then-Representative Steven Horsford (D-Nevada) described recent incidents of violence in his district and nearby states, and criticized the "nonstop attention and demagoguery from media and politicians alike," saying: "There can be reasonable disagreements about the Bundy Ranch.
+In a July 20, 2014, column in The Salt Lake Tribune and The Washington Post, then-Representative Steven Horsford (D-Nevada) described recent incidents of violence in his district and nearby states, and he criticized the "nonstop attention and demagoguery from media and politicians alike," saying: "There can be reasonable disagreements about the Bundy Ranch.
 But we can disagree without offering refuge to dangerous individuals on the fringe."